sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 These steps can be much slower than a single call to the function $f$, but they are usually much faster than a full computation of the Jacobian with AD.
 This makes the sparse procedure worth it even for moderately large matrices.
-Additionally, if we need to compute Jacobians multiple times (for different inputs) and are able to reuse the sparsity pattern and the coloring result, the cost of this prelude can be amortized over time.
+Additionally, if we need to compute Jacobians multiple times (for different inputs) and are able to reuse the sparsity pattern and the coloring result, **the cost of this prelude can be amortized** over several subsequent evaluations.

 ## Pattern detection

-Mirroring the diversity of existing approaches to AD, there are also many possible approaches to sparsity pattern detection, each with their own advantages and tradeoffs.
+Mirroring the diversity of AD systems, there are also many possible approaches to sparsity pattern detection, each with its own advantages and tradeoffs.
-The work of Dixon <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> in the 1990's was the first of many papers on this subject, most of which can be classified into operator overloading or source transformation techniques.
+The work of Dixon <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> in the 1990's was among the first of many papers on this subject, most of which can be classified into operator overloading or source transformation techniques.
-There are also ways to detect a sparsity pattern by probing the Jacobian with standard AD<d-cite key="griewankDetectingJacobianSparsity2002"></d-cite> but we do not linger on them here.
+There are also ways to detect a sparsity pattern by probing the Jacobian coefficients with AD<d-cite key="griewankDetectingJacobianSparsity2002"></d-cite> but we do not linger on them here.

 The method we present corresponds to a binary version of a forward-mode AD system, similar in spirit to <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> and <d-cite key="bischofEfficientComputationGradients1996"></d-cite>, in which performance is gained by representing matrix rows as index sets.

 ### Index sets

-Our goal with sparsity pattern detection is to quickly materialize the binary pattern of the Jacobian.
+Our goal with sparsity pattern detection is to quickly compute the binary pattern of the Jacobian.
 One way to achieve better performance than traditional AD is to encode row sparsity patterns as index sets.
 The $i$-th row of the Jacobian is given by